denten-books/plain-text/main.md

 periphery of the network.
 The flows of power and control are obscured by surface representations at the application layer.

-![Structure of an OSI node and an example network.
-From
-@piatkowski_iso-ansi_1980, 114-15.](images/osi.png]

-Automated discourse gained opacity and depth in several stages: first, by extending into removable storage medium, dmagnetic tape, and finally, behind the screen.
-I offer the following hisotrical snapshots that move us from the beginning of the 20th century to the present:
+Automated discourse has gained such opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media (ticker tape and punch cards); second, in removing inscription from view onto magnetic tape; and, finally, by extending the channel between magnetic storage media and the screen to an arbitrary length.
+I offer the following historical snapshots and examplary devlces as illustrations that move us roughly from tail end of the Gutenberg galaxy into the present age:

-A. **Removable storage media, 1725-1951**.
+A. **Removable storage media and automation, 1725-1964**.
+Goldberg Controller.
 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent for a "controller."
 "My invention relates to all controllers," Goldberg writes.
 "The object of the invention is to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.
 To illustrate my invention, I produce a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet [@goldberg_controller_1915]."
 Goldberg invention involves a perforated "control sheet in which the control characters are in the form of ordinary language."
 Rather than using ticker tape, Goldberg's perforations form letters.
 In Goldberg's control sheets, the language of machines and the language of humans coincide.

 ![Goldberg's Control Cards, @goldberg_controller_1915.](images/control-2.png "@goldberg1911")